2022 Cal-in-Sacramento Fellows

 Each year the Matsui Center's Cal-in-Sacramento program sends approximately 30 Cal students to California’s capital for eight-week public service internships.
 Cal-in-Sacramento is the University of California’s largest — and one of the nation's most prestigious — campus-based public service internship programs.
-Over three decades, more than 500 Cal students have gone to Sacramento under our auspices to garner first-hand experience in the most dynamic state capital in the country.
+For more than four decades, hundreds of Cal students have gone to Sacramento under our auspices to garner first-hand experience in the most dynamic state capital in the country.
 Many of these students have gone on to careers in politics, government, and public service.

 Questions?
-Contact IGS and Matsui Center Program Manager Sonia Moctezuma, soniamoctezuma [at] berkeley.edu.
+Contact IGS and Matsui Center Program Manager Megan Collins: meganjcollins [at] berkeley.edu

 Sign up here to receive more information on Cal-in-Sacramento and other Matsui Center and IGS fellowship and grant programs.

 Congratulations to the 2022 cohort of Cal-in-Sacramento Fellows!

 |Alexis Aguilar||Shaily Bajracharya||Daniel Bui||Sidney Carrigan|